JustZeta7/website-scrapper-web-application/README.md

 # website-scrapper-web-application
 PUBMED.gov scrapper.
 Built in the Django framework as a web appliciation.

+Brief about the project:
+ It basically collects data (scrape) like title, abstract e.t.c., from the pubmed website and puts them in a excel file.

 Tools used : Python, Django Framework, Html, CSS.

 ## Website Preview: